spleenYou/OC-P4/readme.md

 #### Menu 2 - No tournament in progress / Resume a tournament

-If at least a tournament is in progress, you can resume it
+If at least a tournament is in progress, you can resume it.

-A list of unfinished tournaments will be displayed
+A list of unfinished tournaments will be displayed.

-Choose one and continue
+Choose one and continue.

 #### Menu 3 - No tournament registered / Tournament update